hireslab/whacc/README.md

 ![](./pictures/WhACC_figure_6.png) <br />

 ## WhACC GUI: used to curate automatically selected subset of data for optimal performance
 ![](./pictures/WhACC_GUI_Curator.png) <br />

+## Use left and right arrows to move through images, use up to label as touch (green) and down to label as not-touch (red)
 ![](./pictures/curation_GUI.gif) <br />